black-cape/cast-iron-worker/README.md

 ## Start the Worker

 1. Add `127.0.0.1 kafka` entry to your /etc/hosts file
-1. Start the Faust ETL worker
+1. Start the Cast-Iron ETL worker
     * Locally
     ```
     $ poetry shell